imjoseangel/sandbox/docs/terminatingpod.md

 kubectl patch pod/mypod -p '{"metadata":{"finalizers":null}}'
 ```

-Once the *finalizer* list is empty, the object can actually be reclaimed by Kubernetes and put into a queue to be deleted from the registry.
+Once the *finalizer* list is empty, the object can be reclaimed by Kubernetes and put into a queue to be deleted from the registry.

 ## Force Delete the POD